-Students who have not lived in a cultural setting where Spanish is the primary language are required to study, travel, or work in such a setting for an extended period of time.
-Examples of acceptable experiences are a college-level summer school session, or an academic-year program in a school such as the Universidad Internacional in Cuernavaca, Mexico, or the Latin American Studies Program in San Jose, Costa Rica.
-Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.
-Prior approval of a travel-study program must be obtained from the chair of the department.
-For more information about approved programs and university procedures for study abroad experiences, visit www.nnu.edu/studyabroad .
-May fulfil a General Education Level 4 Cross Cultural Experience if taken with CLST1004CCC Semester Abroad Intercultural Lab 4.

-Minor, Cultural Studies

-The minor in cultural studies provides students majoring in areas other than cultural studies the opportunity to enhance their understanding of cultural and sociological concepts and deepen their appreciation of diverse cultural expressions.

-Administrator: Chair, Department of Language, Literature, and Cultural Studies Requirements: 22 credits, of which 10 shall be numbered above 2999, and the cultural immersion experience for minor students
+ENGL2420.
+World Literature: The Ancient World to the Renaissance (3) ENGL2430.
+World Literature: The Enlightenment to the Modern Era (3) ENGL3420.
+Foreign Literature in Translation (3) Six elective credits in English (excluding ENGL1030) (6) The equivalent of one year's skill in a foreign language, met by successful completion of one year of foreign language study or by successful completion of a language skills test Recommended: A second year of modern foreign language study Minor, Cultural Studies The minor in cultural studies provides students majoring in areas other than cultural studies the opportunity to enhance their understanding of cultural and sociological concepts and deepen their appreciation of diverse cultural expressions.
+Administrator: Chair, Department of Language, Literature, and Cultural Studies Requirements: 22 credits, of which 10 shall be numbered above 2999, and the cultural immersion experience for minor students ENGL3420.

-ENGL3420.
 Foreign Literature in Translation (3), or ENGL4270.
-Minority Voices in American Literature

-SOGY1550.
-Introduction to Sociology (3)

-SOGY2030.
-Cultural Anthropology (3)

-SOGY3180.
-Race, Class, and Gender (3)

-One course selected from:
+Minority Voices in American Literature CLTA1550.
+Introduction to Cultural Anthropology (3) CLTA2030.
+Intercultural Communication (3) SOGY3180.
+Race, Class, and Gender (3) One course selected from:

 SOGY2250.
 Issues of Developing Nations I (3) SOGY3250.
 Issues of Developing Nations II (3) SOGY3550.
 Sociology of Religion (3) One or two semesters of a modern foreign language (4-8) (same language) Three to four credits in cultural studies numbered above 2999 (3-4) Cultural Immersion Experience for Minor Students: Students who have not lived in a cross-cultural setting different from their own culture(s) are required to study in such a setting for a brief period of time.
 Examples of acceptable experiences are a four-week college-level summer school session, or similar program at an international school recognized by Northwest Nazarene University.
 Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.
 Prior approval of a travel-study program must be obtained from the chair of the department.
-For more information about apporved programs and university procedures for study abroad experiences, visit www.nnu.edu/studyabroad.
+For more information about approved programs and university procedures for study abroad experiences, visit www.nnu.edu/studyabroad.
 Minor, Literature The minor in literature provides a literature program to students majoring in areas other than English.
 Students will learn how to read and appreciate literature.
 They will receive an introduction to the historical breadth of one world area, and read more deeply in each of the following: American, British, and world literature.
-Administrator: Chair, Department of Language, Literature, and Cultural Studies Requirements: 19 credits of which 12 shall be above 2999 ENGL2980.
-Introduction to the Study of Literature (1) ENGL3320.
-Shakespeare (3) Six emphasis credits (6) ENGL2210.
-American Literature: Colonial Period to the Civil War (3); and, ENGL2220.
-American Literature: Civil War to the Present (3); or, ENGL2310.
-British Literature: Beowulf through the Age of Reason(3); and, ENGL2320.
-British Literature: The Romantic Age to the Present (3); or, ENGL2420.
-World Literature: The Ancient World to the Renaissance (3); and, ENGL2430.
-World Literature: The Enlightenment to the Modern Era (3) One course selected from each of the following groups: American Literature:
+Administrator: Chair, Department of Language, Literature, and Cultural Studies Requirements: 18 credits of which 12 shall be above 2999.
+Students must take at least one class from each of the following areas: American Literature:

-ENGL3210.
-Major Authors in American Literature (3)

-ENGL3250.
-The American Novel (3)
+ENGL2210.
+American Literature to the Civil War (3) ENGL2220.
+American Literature: Civil War to Present (3) ENGL3210.
+Major Authors in American Literature (3) ENGL3250.
+The American Novel (3) ENGL4270.
+Minority Voices in American Literature (3) British Literature:

-British Literature:

-ENGL3310.
-Major Authors in British Literature (3)

-ENGL3350.
-The British Novel (3)

-ENGL4340.
-Major Romantics and Victorians (3)

-World Literature:
+ENGL2310.
+British Literature: Beowulf through the Age of Reason (3) ENGL2320.
+British Literature: The Romantic Age to the Present (3) ENGL3310.
+Major Authors in British Literature (3) ENGL3350.
+The British Novel (3) ENGL4340.
+Major Romantics and Victorians (3) ENGL4350.
+Major British Authors to the Reconstruction (3) World Literature: